-We wanted our children to understand that it is only the rare occasion, given the immensity of His universal plan, which affords us a perfectly clear view of God's plan for each of us.
+We wanted them to understand that it is only the rare occasion, given the immensity of His universal scope, which affords us a perfectly clear view of God's plan for each of us.
 But we also assured them of the Truth we had learned: that through faith, we always know that He will use our circumstances, however corrupted by our own free will, to guide us to where He wants us to be.

 As our kids were growing older, each demonstrated a substantial interest and aptitude for science.
 Thus, I was captivated when one of my sons directed me to this elucidation of God's infinite domain from Dr. William Blair, an astrophysicist and research professor at Johns Hopkins University.